dwolter/BamBirds/README.md

 ./bin/bambirds
 ```

-Configuration can be done either with the `config.properties` file or with commandline options.
+[Configuration](#configuration) can be done either with the `config/config.properties` file or with commandline options.

 For more information run